Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

-Algorithms used to solve MAB problems typically base the decision of which bid to play in round $t$, $b_t$, on a tradeoff between randomly picking a bid to obtain more information about its associated payoff (exploration) and the information gathered until then on the optimality of each bid (exploitation).
-The existing information at the beginning of round $t$ is a function of all data collected until then, which we denote by $W_{t-1}$.
-Each observation $i$ in these data, whose structure is displayed in Table \ref{tab:single} for SPAs and FPAs, is an ad display auction.
+Algorithms used to solve MAB problems would base the decision of which bid to place in round $t$, $b_t$, on a tradeoff between randomly picking a bid to obtain more information about its associated payoff (exploration) and the information gathered until then on the optimality of each bid (exploitation).
+The information at the beginning of round $t$ is a function of all data collected until then, which we denote by $H_{t-1}$.
+Each observation $i$ in these data is an ad auction but can also be a user that can be tracked.